HoiDam/Markdown_OSCP/Learning Modules/16-Windows-PE.md

 - Network Info
 - Installed app
 - Running process
+- Group Policy (may leak local admin passwords by powerup.ps1)

 ## Basic enum
 - ``` whoami /groups ```  display all groups our current user is a member